airamwrc/theam-apicrm/doc/api-documentation.md

 # API documentation
-In order to make a clearer documentation, we will assume we are working under the next domain
+In order to make a clearer documentation, we will assume we are working under the next domain as example and the URL's specified in the examples below are relative to this one

     http://apicrm.theam/